Believing Scientists Respond: Why Are You a Christian?

 S. Joshua Swamidass, assistant professor of laboratory and genomic medicine, Washington University in St Louis

 I follow Jesus because he bodily rose from the dead, demonstrating to the whole world that God exists, is good, and wants to be known.
 I find that Jesus is beautiful and compelling.
-I have searched all over and find nothing greater than him.
+I have searched all over and found nothing greater than him.
 Nothing threatens him, not even science.
 Nothing here diminishes him.
 There is evidence, but coming to Jesus, for me, was more like falling in love than solving a math problem.

 Sarah Bodbyl Roels, research associate/senior scientist specializing in evolutionary biology and education, Michigan State University (member of BioLogos Voices)